 Be sure to check out Ernst's book, Key Works in Radical Constructivism, for a collection of his writings.

 Ernst von Glasersfeld was born in 1917 with Austrian citizenship in Munich, where his father was attached to the Austrian Embassy at the Court of Bavaria.
 One year later, when Czechoslovakia was created, his family automatically received Czech citizenship because his father's official domicile was Prague where the family property was situated.

 In 1947 he moved to Italy and began working for Prof. Silvio Ceccato and the Italian Operational School, whose translator and consultant on language he became in 1949.
-As this work was only partly remunerated he earned his living during the next decade as accredited foreign correspondent of Swiss and German newspapers.
-Since 1959 he has worked continuously in research and university related positions.
+As this work was only partly remunerated he earned his living during the next decade as an accredited foreign correspondent of Swiss and German newspapers.
+From 1959 on, worked continuously in research and university related positions.